What is arthritis in horses?

 Add pharmaceuticals to your horse’s routine.

-- Your vet can advise you if your horse is a candidate for periodic or daily intervention.
-There are lots of treatments out there besides daily bute (or another anti-inflammatory) and joint injections.
+- Your vet can advise if your horse is a candidate for periodic or daily intervention.
+There are many treatments besides daily bute (or another anti-inflammatory) and joint injections.
 Some horses might benefit from chiropractics, shockwave treatments, special horseshoes, prescribed exercise and stretches, therapeutic lasers, and more.

 - Add heat and ice to your horse’s life.
 Heat serves to warm up and loosen the arthritic joints before exercise.
 Combined with an extra-long warm-up period, many horses with arthritis can benefit from some warming treatments.
 Heat packs, special blankets, and some liniments are considered heating.